cyclus/cyclus.github.com/source/module/decay.rst

 Radioactive Decay in |Cyclus|
 =============================

-.. note:: This wiki page is currently a work in progress.

 .. warning:: Decay in |cyclus| is experimental.

 Radioactive decay of a group of isotopes over time can be described by the